sidd-satish/Zendesk-assignment/README.md

 Steps Followed:
 Step 1 - I have created a parse.py file that creates a graph out of the CSV file that was given to me.
 This graph has a list of all possible previous and next stations that can be visited from a given station.
 This was done as part of the pre-processing and to convert the data to a format that will be easier to find the best routes from a certain source to destination station.
 This is stored in the static/ directory and the filename is data.json.

 Step 2 - The server.py consists of the routes to the application.
 It internally calls other functions that are required in order to find the route from a source to destination station.
+The /route route is used for the first part of the project.

 The handle_data.py file consists of the helper functions required to manipulate the data and find the best route.